tpeo/full-stack-learning-repo-fall-2021/Week_2/README.md

 Make sure you have a text editor installed on your machine before proceeding.
 1. Open your text editor of choice inside the homework directory.
 2. Create a new file called index.html.
 3. Code a website in index.html that extracts displays all the information from the JSON resume you created last week.
 You will need to use your JavaScript skills to parse the JSON.
-Please follow the design of the site linked below.
 4. Save the completed site.

 ## Requirements